Learn more about sustainability terms and definitions.

 Light Emitting Diode (LED)

 A semiconductor device that emits visible light when an electric current passes through it.
-LED technology provides a much more efficient lighting source than previous technologies like Halogen or Incandescent.
+LED technology provides a more efficient lighting source than previous technologies like fluorescent, halogen, or incandescent.

 Leadership in Energy and Environmental Design (LEED)

-A green building certification program that celebrates buildings that are designed or operated in such a way that improves performance in energy, water, GHG emissions, indoor air quality, and more.
+An international third-party green building rating and certification system recognizing buildings that designed, constructed, operated, and maintained in a manner that improves performance in energy, water, GHG emissions, indoor air quality, and more.

 Life Cycle Assessment (LCA)